Stunning new fossil fuel proposals threaten the Columbia. The good news? We are fighting and winning!

 Coal companies want to ship millions of tons of coal down the Columbia every day.
 They would strip mine Montana and Wyoming, ship coal on uncovered train cars, load it onto ocean-going vessels at Columbia River ports, and sail to Asia.
 We have defeated several coal export proposals on the Columbia and are currently fighting (and winning!) against the nation’s largest proposed coal export terminal—called Millennium—in Longview, Washington.
 Learn more

 Oil companies have proposed a truly dangerous idea: send crude oil in trains along the Columbia River to west coast shipping ports, where oil supertankers would sail through the estuary to the Pacific Ocean.
 What could go wrong?
 Tesoro planned to build the nation’s largest oil-by-rail terminal in Vancouver, Washington, to ship 360,000 barrels of explosive Bakken crude or tar sands oil each day.
 We celebrated a major victory in 2018 when Governor Inslee rejected this climate wrecking project.
 Meanwhile, Global Partners is quietly assembling new storage tanks to re-start an oil-by-rail shipping terminal at Port Westward, Oregon.
 Learn more

-Protect Our Climate: Tell Governor Inslee and the Washington Department of Ecology to say “No!” to a climate disaster: a proposal for the world’s largest fracked-gas-to-methanol refinery in Kalama, Washington.
+Tell the Washington Department of Ecology (Ecology) to say “No!” to a climate disaster: a proposal for the world’s largest fracked-gas-to-methanol refinery in Kalama, Washington.